Orsso/orlando-toolkit/README.md

 Orlando Toolkit parses a .docx, builds a DITA map with topics, extracts images, and produces a ZIP archive ready for import into Orlando.
 A built‑in preview and structure editor help you validate the result before exporting.

-For a high‑level design, see the [Architecture Overview](docs/architecture_overview.md).

 ### Features